-Lipid response genes are dysregulated in pre-degenerating Snx14 KO mice cerebella

-To gain insights into the molecular mechanisms of selective cerebellar PC degeneration, we next analyzed the transcriptome of Snx14 KO mice cerebella at pre- and post-degenerating stages (1-monthold and 1-year-old, respectively) and compared them with cerebral cortices, which do not show signs of neurodegeneration.
-After RNA sequencing, we defined differentially expressed genes (DEG) as those showing absolute log2(FC)>0.50 with p-adj<0.05 between Snx14 KO and WT tissue.
-As expected, Snx14 was downregulated in all Snx14 KO samples (Figure 4A-B and Supplemental Figure 1C-D).
-Few differences between Snx14 KO and WT cerebral cortex transcriptomes were detected at <2 month of age (7 DEGs including Snx14) and only 37 downregulated and 3 upregulated DEGs at 1 year of age (Figure 4A).
-None of these DEGs suggested changes in specific cell type composition, which is consistent with the lack of neurodegeneration or neuroinflammation in our histological analyses (Supplemental Data 1).
+Lipid response genes are dysregulated in predegenerating Snx14-KO mice cerebella.
+To gain insights into the molecular mechanisms of selective cerebellar PC degeneration, we next analyzed the transcriptome of Snx14-KO mice cerebella at pre- and postdegenerating stages (1-month-old and 1-year-old, respectively) and compared them with cerebral cortices, which do not show signs of neurodegeneration.
+After RNA-Seq, we defined differentially expressed genes (DEG) as those showing absolute $\log{2}(FC) > 0.50$ with adjusted P value $(P{a,t}) < 0.05$ between Snx14-KO and WT tissue.
+As expected, Snx14 was downregulated in all Snx14-KO samples (Figure 4, A and B, and Supplemental Figure 1, C and D).
+Few differences between Snx14-KO and WT cerebral cortex transcriptomes were detected at < 1 month of age (7 DEGs including Snx14) and only 37 downregulated and 3 upregulated DEGs at 1 year of age (Figure 4A).
+None of these DEGs suggest changes in specific cell type composition, which is consistent with the lack of neurodegeneration or neuroinflammation in our histological analyses (Supplemental Data 1).
 We then tested if cortical DEGs were enriched in specific cellular and molecular functional annotations.
 Given the short list of DEGs at 1-month-old cortices, we only performed functional annotation analysis on the 37 downregulated genes at 1 year of age.
-Results revealed a significant enrichment for genes involved in synaptic vesicle membrane (i.e. Doc2b, Sv2c) (Figure 4A, C).
+Results reveal a significant enrichment for genes involved in synaptic vesicle membrane (i.e., Doc2b, Sv2c) (Figure 4, A and C).
 Accordingly, SNX14 has been shown to promote synaptic transmission in mouse cortical neuronal cultures (32).
-To further validate these data, we analyzed cortical sections by IF staining of pre-and post-synaptic puncta markers and by WB analysis of synaptic vesicle protein, SV2A, levels.
+To further validate these data, we analyzed cortical sections by IF staining of pre- and postsynaptic puncta markers and by Western blot (WB) analysis of synaptic vesicle protein, SV2A, levels.
 Remarkably, IF and WB results were consistent with a reduction of excitatory and inhibitory synaptic puncta (Supplemental Figure 4D) and SV2A protein levels (Supplemental Figure 4E), suggesting that cognitive behavioral deficits in SNX14 deficiency are likely caused by defects in synaptic signaling of forebrain cortical neurons.

-Unlike cerebral cortices, cerebellar transcriptomes were markedly different between Snx14 KO and WT mice, with 160 upregulated and 6 downregulated DEGs at 1 month of age and 142 up- and 222 downregulated DEGs at 1-year Snx14 KO (Figure 4B, D-G and Supplemental Figure 5A).
-We reasoned that the increase in the amount of downregulated DEGs from 1 month to 1 year of age could reflect the progressive PC loss in Snx14 KO cerebella.
-Accordingly, most downregulated DEGs in 1-year Snx14 KO cerebella correspond to PC markers, such as Calb1, Pcp2, Car8, and Rgs8 (Figure 4B).
-To unbiasedly test this observation, we analyzed 1-year-old DEGs for functional annotation enrichments.
-Furthermore, we compared DEGs with a list of a recently reported mouse cerebellar single nuclear RNAseq dataset (30).
-Results confirmed that downregulated DEGs are enriched in genes predominantly expressed in PCs
+Unlike cerebral cortices, cerebellar transcriptomes were markedly different between Snx14-KO and WT mice, with 160 upregulated and 6 downregulated DEGs at 1 month of age and 142 up- and 222 down-regulated DEGs at 1 year of age in Snx14-KO mice (Figure 4, B and D-G and Supplemental Figure 5A).
+We reasoned that the increase in the amount of downregulated DEGs from 1 month to 1 year of age could reflect the progressive PC loss in Snx14-KO cerebella.
+Accordingly, most downregulated DEGs in 1-year Snx14-KO cerebella correspond to PC markers, such as Calb1, Pcp2, Car8, and Rgs8 (Figure 4B).